sav-che/TL-2/Authors/Thomas, Eugen A. {std. E.A. Thomas}.md

-> [!cite] BHL link: this entry starts at [page 272](https://www.biodiversitylibrary.org/item/103683#page/282/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 272](https://www.biodiversitylibrary.org/page/33212314) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thomas, Eugen A. (1912-x), Swiss cryptogamist; Dr. phil.
-Zürich 1939; biologist at the Chemical laboratory of the Canton Zürich 1939, later in charge of the limnological department of this Laboratory; lecturer at Zürich University 1956. (*E.A.
-Thomas*).
+Zürich 1939; biologist at the Chemical laboratory of the Canton Zürich 1939, later in charge of the limnological department of this Laboratory; lecturer at Zürich University 1956.
+**Abbreviated name**: *E.A.
+Thomas*

 #### Herbarium and types